Scientific name: Ficus benghalensis

 - New leaves are small: If your plant is producing continuously small leaves, it’s likely it’s not be getting enough light/humidity so move it to somewhere brighter.
 It can also signal the plant needs repotting.

 - Spots/patches on leaves: There are potentially a few reasons here; if the spots are brown and soft the likely cause is over-watering.
 Lighter coloured patches can signal shock from cold water; tepid (room temperature) water is always best.
 Click for more on Identifying Over Vs Under Watering.

 - Scorched foliage/ dry shrivelled leaves: Your plant is getting too much direct light, or the compost has been allowed to dry out; move to somewhere more shaded and water regularly.

-- Origin: Native to Southern Asia, found growing in the tropical forests of the subcontinent.
+- Origin: Native to India and Pakistan, found growing in the tropical forests of the subcontinent.

 - Height: Approximately 2 metres height / 1 metre spread potted indoors.
 In their natural habitat, Audrey is one of the largest canopy in the world!
 She can grow to over 30m tall and an even larger spread.

 - Light: A bright spot is ideal, as is indirect filtered light near a window.
 Protect from very harsh sun which can scorch the foliage.
 In darker conditions growth will slow and leaves will be small.

 - Water: Water moderately during the growing season ( Spring through Summer), allowing the top layer of soil to dry out between watering.
 In their rest period (Winter), water lightly to prevent the plant from drying out but don’t overwater.